jundalisay/sp/content/en/research/diogenes/lives/chapter-34.md

 For remedies against all kinds of sickness.

-VII.
-He says that Agrigentum was a very large city with 800,000 inhabitants.
+<sup>7</sup> He says that Agrigentum was a very large city with 800,000 inhabitants.
 Empedocles saw the people immersed in luxury, said,

 “The men of Agrigentum devote themselves wholly to luxury as if they were to die to-morrow, but they furnish their houses as if they were to live for ever.”

-VIII.
-It is said that Cleomenes, the rhapsodist, sung this very poem, called the Purifications, at Olympia; at least this is the account given by Phavorinus, in his Commentaries.
+<sup>8</sup> It is said that Cleomenes, the rhapsodist, sung this very poem, called the Purifications, at Olympia; at least this is the account given by Phavorinus, in his Commentaries.

 IX.
 Aristotle says, that he was a most liberal man, and far removed from anything like a domineering spirit; since he constantly refused the sovereign power when it was offered to him, as Xanthus assures us in his account of him, showing plainly that he preferred a simple style of living.